THUNLP-MT/MT-Reading-List/README.md

 * Baosong Yang, Jian Li, Derek Wong, Lidia S. Chao, Xing Wang, and Zhaopeng Tu.
 2019.
 [Context-Aware Self-Attention Networks](https://arxiv.org/pdf/1902.05766.pdf).
 In *Proceedings of AAAI 2019*.
 * Reza Ghaeini, Xiaoli Z. Fern, Hamed Shahbazi, and Prasad Tadepalli.
 2019.
 [Saliency Learning: Teaching the Model Where to Pay Attention](https://arxiv.org/pdf/1902.08649.pdf).
 In *Proceedings of NAACL 2019*.
 * Sameen Maruf, André F. T. Martins, and Gholamreza Haffari.
 2019.
 [Selective Attention for Context-aware Neural Machine Translation](https://arxiv.org/pdf/1903.08788.pdf).
 In *Proceedings of NAACL 2019*.
-* Sarthak Jain and Byron C. Wallace.
-2019.
-[Attention is not Explanation](https://arxiv.org/pdf/1902.10186.pdf).
-In *Proceedings of NAACL 2019*.
 * Sainbayar Sukhbaatar, Edouard Grave, Piotr Bojanowski, and Armand Joulin.
 2019.
 [Adaptive Attention Span in Transformers](https://arxiv.org/pdf/1905.07799).
 In *Proceedings of ACL 2019*.
 * Kris Korrel, Dieuwke Hupkes, Verna Dankers, and Elia Bruni.
 2019.
 [Transcoding compositionally: using attention to find more generalizable solutions](https://arxiv.org/pdf/1906.01234).
 In *Proceedings of ACL 2019*.
 * Jesse Vig.
 2019.
 [A Multiscale Visualization of Attention in the Transformer Model](https://arxiv.org/pdf/1906.05714).
 In *Proceedings of ACL 2019*.
 * Sathish Reddy Indurthi, Insoo Chung, and Sangha Kim.
 2019.
 [Look Harder: A Neural Machine Translation Model with Hard Attention](https://www.aclweb.org/anthology/P19-1290).
 In *Proceedings of ACL 2019*.
 * Mingzhou Xu, Derek F. Wong, Baosong Yang, Yue Zhang, and Lidia S. Chao.
 2019.
 [Leveraging Local and Global Patterns for Self-Attention Networks](https://www.aclweb.org/anthology/P19-1295).
 In *Proceedings of ACL 2019*.
+* Sarthak Jain and Byron C. Wallace.
+2019.
+[Attention is not Explanation](https://arxiv.org/pdf/1902.10186.pdf).
+In *Proceedings of NAACL 2019*.
+* Sarah Wiegreffe and Yuval Pinter.
+2019.
+[Attention is not not Explanation](https://arxiv.org/pdf/1908.04626).
+In *Proceedings of EMNLP 2019*.

 <h3 id="open_vocabulary">Open Vocabulary</h3>